Skip to main content

 Research suggests that immediately checking your phone triggers a reactive mindset and stress cascade.
 Starting with natural light, movement, or a brief planning session before screens allows your brain to transition to wakefulness on your terms rather than responding to external demands.

-The Simple Truth About Mornings
+What is The Simple Truth About Mornings?

 Morning routines have become almost fetishized in productivity culture.
 The reality is simpler: mornings matter because they set the tone for the rest of the day, and consistent routines reduce cognitive load.